 Perceptions and reality are hard to unwind when it comes to the performance of impact investments.
 Some impact investments are made with the understanding that the social or environmental impact justifies a lower, or concessionary, investment return.
 Among these might be low-income housing funds, which provide a fixed income stream to investors at a lower than market rate.
 There are many impact fund managers, however, who reject this idea and insist that market-rate returns are what they intend to provide.
 Some in this latter camp shy away from naming themselves impact funds because they fear that the label will scare off potential LPs.
 They will sometimes call themselves “finance first” funds to ensure potential LPs understand their stance.

-survey conducted by the Global Impact Investing Network (GIIN), showed that two-thirds of impact investing organizations within the impact investing landscape seek out market-rate returns with the remainder willing to accept concessionary returns.
+A 2020 survey conducted by the Global Impact Investing Network (GIIN), showed that two-thirds of impact investing organizations within the impact investing landscape seek out market-rate returns with the remainder willing to accept concessionary returns.
 Typically, the desired rate of return will depend on the type of investor.
 For example, according to the survey, 48% of private debt-focused investors pursued market-rate returns while 81% of PE-focused investors targeted market-rate returns.

 While some rail against the idea of investing for below-market returns, in the case of affordable housing funds, investors are often asked to accept concessionary returns in order to maintain the affordability of the property.
 Should the landlords push for market-rate rent increases or make improvements that allow them to charge much higher rents, the stock of affordable housing would diminish with these investments.
 However, impact funds can also be extremely lucrative—many climate-related investments in the tech space fall under the impact umbrella and often, provide strong, competitive returns.